April 27 Update:

 Since Feb 28 – Israel and Iran

 US and Israeli strikes on Iranian military targets triggered ongoing Iranian missile and drone retaliation across Israel and several Gulf states.
-Multiple waves of attacks have targeted military bases and infrastructure across the region, leading to widespread airspace closures and disruption to normal Middle East flight routes.
+Multiple waves of attacks targeted military bases and infrastructure across the region, leading to widespread airspace closures and disruption to normal Middle East flight routes.